SamuelMaiyo/Monolith-to-Microservices/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-The application will appear as below on the login page:
+The application appears as shown below on the login page:

 ![Frontend Page](https://github.com/SamuelMaiyo/Monolith-to-Microservices/blob/main/screenshots/Udagram%20Frontend%20Register%20page.PNG)